nebari-dev/nebari/docs/source/admin_guide/breaking-upgrade.md

 Full details of the steps appear below.

-Please always check [release notes](../dev_guide/changelog.md) for more details - and in all cases, backup your data before upgrading.
+Please always check the [release notes](../dev_guide/changelog.md) for more details - and in all cases, backup your data before upgrading.

 > The rest of this guide assumes you are upgrading from version v0.3.14 to v0.4.